helderpsilva/storytelling-with-data/README.md

 </p>

 ### Credits
-@vizpilgrim (Dilyana Bossenz) - Inspirtation for the line chart.
+@vizpilgrim (Dilyana Bossenz) - Inspiration for the line chart.